mysociety/fms_meta_categories/Readme.md

 The purpose of this repository is to allow these lookups to be updated as new FixMyStreet categories are created - and to reduce the work needed to create differently focused lookups.

+## Update process

+Update SHEF_A.csv with new categories, and then run `convert_categories.py`.
+This will fill in most of the categories for B and C.

+The `missing` process in the FMS exporter will export the current missing categories against this repo included as a submodule.

 ## C-level Category Groupings

 * Road Safety & Defects - Relates to things like potholes, roadworks, street lights, road markings, gritting and other carriageway defects